 2. Underlying issues with your spinal anatomy

-If you notice that your back spasms aren’t getting better, or if they repeatedly happen in the same area of your back, you may have an underlying issue with your spine, such as a disc herniation, spinal stenosis, arthritis, and/or degenerative disc disease.
+If you notice that your back spasms aren’t getting better, or if they repeatedly happen in the same area of your back, you may have an underlying issue with your spine, such as a disc herniation, spinal stenosis, arthritis, or other degenerative disc conditions.
 In cases where there is an underlying anatomical issue, the muscles of your back react to the pain and inflammation by going into spasm.

 3. Weak back muscles